masoudrezaei/cgenff_charmm2gmx-Updated-for-NetworkX-3.4.2/README.md

 # Overview

-This repository contains a modified version of the cgenff_charmm2gmx.py script, originally from the [Original Repository](https://github.com/Lemkul-Lab/cgenff_charmm2gmx) repository.
+This repository contains a modified version of the cgenff_charmm2gmx.py script, originally from the [Original Repository](https://github.com/Lemkul-Lab/cgenff_charmm2gmx).
 The script has been updated to ensure compatibility with:

 NetworkX 3.4.2